modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial.rst

     sim.simulate(tfinal, ncp) #Use the .simulate method to simulate and provide the final time and ncp (optional)

-This will give all sorts of information in the prompt, the statistics of the solver, how many function calls was needed, among others.
+This will give all sorts of information in the prompt, the statistics of the solver, how many function calls were needed, among others.
 Also information about the solver, which options the problem was solved with.

 To plot the simulation result, use the plot method::